-We recognized an operating loss of \$30,000 for the three months ended March 31, 2011.
+We recognized operating income of \$0.9 million for the six months ended June 30, 2011.
 For the year ended December 31, 2010, we recognized operating income of \$4.0 million.
-Although it is our intention to generate an operating profit on an ongoing basis, excluding the impact of acquisitions, distributor terminations, and operational restructurings, there can be no assurance that we will do so in the future due to our continued investment in growing our business as well as the cost of operating as a public company.
+It is our intention to generate an operating profit on an ongoing basis.
+However, our operating profit may be negatively impacted by acquisitions, distributor terminations, and operational restructurings.
+There can be no assurance that we will do so in the future due to our continued investment in growing our business as well as the cost of operating as a public company.
 We expect to fund any increased costs and expenditures from our existing cash and cash equivalents and marketable securities, though our future capital requirements depend on numerous factors.
 These factors include, but are not limited to, the following:

-- the revenues generated by sales of our products; - the ongoing transfer of our AlboGraft Vascular Graft manufacturing from Brindisi, Italy to Burlington, Massachusetts; - the termination of distributor agreements in Spain and Denmark and subsequent start-up costs associated with going direct in those markets; - payments associated with potential future quarterly cash dividends to our common stockholders; - payments associated with our stock repurchase plan; - payments associated with U.S income taxes; - the costs associated with expanding our manufacturing, marketing, sales, and distribution efforts; - the rate of progress and cost of our research and development activities; - the costs of obtaining and maintaining FDA and other regulatory clearances of our existing and future products; - the effects of competing technological and market developments; - · remaining payment obligations associated with the LifeSpan Vascular Graft acquisition; and - the number, timing, and nature of acquisitions and other strategic transactions
+- the revenues generated by sales of our products; - the ongoing transfer of our AlboGraft Vascular Graft manufacturing from Brindisi, Italy to Burlington, Massachusetts; - · the ongoing transfer of our LifeSpan Vascular Graft manufacturing from Laguna Hills, California to Burlington, Massachusetts; - · the termination of distributor agreements in Spain and Denmark and subsequent start-up costs associated with going direct in those markets; - payments associated with potential future quarterly cash dividends to our common stockholders; - · payments associated with our stock repurchase plan; - payments associated with U.S income taxes; - the costs associated with expanding our manufacturing, marketing, sales, and distribution efforts; - the rate of progress and cost of our research and development activities; - the costs of obtaining and maintaining FDA and other regulatory clearances of our existing and future products; - · the effects of competing technological and market developments; - · remaining payment obligations associated with the LifeSpan Vascular Graft acquisition; and - the number, timing, and nature of acquisitions and other strategic transactions